-In light of the best scientific research on child well-being, and given the role that default schedules play in determining actual parenting schedules, National Parents Organization concludes that the overwhelming majority of Ohio courts still have a very long way to go in order to achieve the goal of promoting children's best interest.
-There has been progress in several counties-in a handful of cases, dramatic progress.
-Unfortunately, it is still the case that almost two-thirds of Ohio courts have default parenting schedules that deprive the children of a full parent-child relationship with one parent.
+In light of the best scientific research on child well-being, and given the role that default schedules play in determining actual parenting schedules, National Parents Organization concludes that the majority of Ohio courts still have a very long way to go in order to achieve the goal of promoting children's best interest.
+There has been notable progress since 2020 in several counties, most markedly in Harrison County.
+Unfortunately, it is still the case that more than two-thirds of Ohio courts have default parenting schedules that deprive the children of a full parent-child relationship with one parent.
 We now know that this approach to separated parenting is very seldom in the best interest of children.

-NPO notes with satisfaction and optimism that every Ohio county court of common pleas that has revised its local parenting time rule has improved the rule-almost always to one that provides a presumption of equal parenting time or one that offers multiple schedules, at least one of which provides for equal parenting time.
+NPO notes with satisfaction and optimism that every Ohio county court of common pleas that has revised its local parenting time rule has improved the rule-almost always either to one that provides a presumption of equal parenting time or one that offers multiple schedules, at least one of which provides for equal parenting time.